 - How efficient is our existing customer service department structure?

-- Does everyone in the department have the tools and data to perform their job to the best of their capabilities?
+- Does everyone in the department have the tools and insights to perform their job to the best of their capabilities?

-- Are my contact center staff members happy and motivated?
+- Are my staff members happy and motivated?

 - How financially efficient is my department’s operation?

 - Should I take measures to improve communication and innovation in my customer service department?

 By asking yourself these essential questions, you will be able to set actionable goals and, in turn, use a call center analytics dashboard to achieve the results you deserve.
 Once you’ve set your goals, you can select the right customer service KPIs to give you the visual intelligence you need to succeed.